Eighteen awesome summer volunteer programs for 2020

-But who wants to volunteer in their own hometown, even if it is rather sunny, when you could go abroad?
-Summer holidays give you the perfect chance to spend time in another country and experience all there is to see and do.
-And volunteering while abroad just enriches your trip as you’ll get first-hand insight into the culture by working with locals daily or learning about the environment from resident conservationists.
+But who wants to volunteer in their own hometown when you could go abroad?
+Summer volunteer programs give you the perfect chance to spend time in another country and experience all there is to see and do.
+And volunteering abroad allows you first-hand insight into the culture by working with local communities daily or learning about the environment from resident conservationists.

 The country features everything from swampy mangrove canals to mountainous forests.
 Wherever your journey takes you in Costa Rica, you’ll certainly spot several of these photogenic creatures, like the yellow-beaked toucan, bright scarlet macaw, or little flitting hummingbird.